Skip to content

 June 19, 1973, Dillinger debuted in Dallas staring Depoy native, Warren Mercer Oates.
 Gene Siskel of the Chicago Tribune gave it 2.5 stars out of four and wrote that it “repeatedly copies the spirit, and a few scenes, of Bonnie and Clyde.
 But it is distinguished by its acting.”
 Depoy is a tiny community in Muhlenberg County.

-June 19, 1982, Mother Teresa shook the hands of a well-wisher upon her arrival in Jenkins.
+June 19, 1982, click to see Mother Teresa shake the hands of a well-wisher upon her arrival in Jenkins.
 She opened the 1st Appalachian mission established by her order; Missionaries of Charity.

 June 19, 1986, Murray P. Haydon, a retired autoworker who became the third person to undergo a permanent artificial heart implant, died in Louisville.
 He lived for one year, four months, and two days on the mechanical pump.
-Haydon, who died nine days before his 60th birthday, was never well enough to leave Humana except for brief outings.
+Haydon, who died nine days before his 60th birthday, was never well enough to leave the Humana grounds.

-On June 19, 1990, J. John Harris III became UK’s Dean of Education to become the school’s 1st black dean in their 157-year history.
+On June 19, 1990, J. John Harris III became UK’s 1st Black dean in its 157-year history, serving as the Dean of Education.